lab2023/lab2023.com/source/posts/2015-12-21-deploy-ruby-on-rails-application-quickly-with-capistrano.md

 Your server is ready to run ROR application  with those scripts.

-Now I will write about deployment process for simple application.
+Now We will write about deployment process for simple application.
 As you know <a href="https://en.wikipedia.org/wiki/Ruby_on_Rails" target="_blank">ROR</a> has been developed with Ruby programming language,  developing with <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" target="_blank">MVC(Model-View-Controller)</a> open source web framework and it includes principles like <a href="https://en.wikipedia.org/wiki/Don't_repeat_yourself" target="_blank">DRY(Don't Repeat Yourself)</a>, <a href="https://en.wikipedia.org/wiki/Convention_over_configuration" target="_blank">CoC(Convetion over configuration)</a> .

 If you want to create rails application quickly, you should look the <a href="https://rubygems.org/gems/cybele" target="_blank">Cybele Ruby Gem</a> .
 This gem provides useful gem list and creates common pages for using in every application like user register, user login, update login and profile info, admin login.
 Thus you don't repeat yourself on every new project.
 You can look the template Gemfile of Cybele gem, also from <a href="https://github.com/lab2023/cybele/blob/develop/templates/cybele_Gemfile">github</a>.
 Some useful deploy gems are on this file.
 If you create project  <code>rails new project_name</code>  command or if you want to deploy project that is already initialized, my deploy commands is in this <a href="https://github.com/lab2023/recipes_matic">recipes_matic</a> gem, you should look that.

-I will show deploy steps using with cybele gem.
+We will show deploy steps using with cybele gem.
 <ol>
 	<li>Create project <code>$ cybele project_name</code></li>
 	<li>Edit deploy repo on this file <code>/config/deploy.rb</code>